 Know your budget

-Cakes can cost a pretty penny, especially if they involve multiple tiers, fresh flowers and/or the work of a kickass decorator, so you’ll want to nail down your budget ASAP.
+Wedding cakes can cost a pretty penny, especially if they involve multiple tiers, fresh flowers and/or the work of a kickass decorator, so you’ll want to nail down your budget ASAP.
 Got a lot to spend?
 Go for that grand, five-layer buttercream masterpiece you’ve been lusting after.
 However, if you’re trying to be a bit more fiscally responsible, you’ve got options beyond DIY-ing your own cake.
-Cupcakes and cakes with faux-tiers are go-to’s for those trying to keep their purse strings tight.
+Cupcakes and wedding cakes with faux-tiers are go-to’s for those trying to keep their purse strings tight.

 Taste until you can taste no more